-Personalisation has strengthened the relationship between the brand and the customer.
-Marketers who include personalisation in their arsenal win a competitive edge over their peers.
+Personalization has strengthened the relationship between the brand and the customer.
+Marketers who include personalization in their arsenal win a competitive edge over their peers.

 Earning the trust and respect of customers is the biggest challenge for brands in today’s digital era.
 Over the last decade, the social media sphere rapidly transitioned from a friendly space to a distrustful one.
 One mistake by a brand – and the reputation you have built over the years can be torn down with a single hashtag.

 The Cambridge-Analytica scandal shows how even giants like Facebook can suffer a huge blow when they fail to be transparent.
 Privacy laws, security breaches are something that all marketers should be cautious about.
 Today’s consumers are more intelligent and tech-savvy than any previous generation.
 For them, it’s no longer about the price or features of a product.
 Besides these two crucial factors, customers analyse other factors like – the brand’s sustainability, transparency, environmental consciousness, and more.

 This is a massive challenge for Digital Marketing Agency.
 Today, 70% of the buyer’s journey is complete before making initial contact with the brand.
 Consumers can quickly tell the difference between an authentic post/review and sponsored content.